demidenm/PyReliMRI/docs/introduction.rst

 Purpose of Package
 ~~~~~~~~~~~~~~~~~~

-The purpose of this PyReliMRI is to provide an open-source python package that will estimate multiple reliability \
+The purpose of the PyReliMRI is to provide an open-source python package that will estimate multiple reliability \
-metrics on fMRI data in standard space -- at the group and individual level -- \
+metrics on fMRI (or MRI) data in standard space -- at the group and individual level -- \
 that researchers may use to report in their manuscripts in cases of multi-run and/or multi-session MRI data.
+If you don't have \
+multi-session or multi-run data, some of the features of this packages can still be useful!

+    - Example 1: you may have single session and single run task-fMRI data and you can split the run and model them separately.
+In this session, you can calculate reliability or similarity metrics on these files.
+    - Example 2: you may have group level maps (e.g., within or across studies for specific contrasts) or have access to neurovault data.
+You can use these to calculate various similarity metrics.

-PyReliMRI is composed of a series of modules, each of which correspond to different use cases. \
+PyReliMRI is composed of a series of modules, each of which correspond to different use cases.
+So there are numerous questions that can be answered on the same data. \
-The package is intended to be used with 3D brain images that are in standard space.
-For example, Nifti fMRI brain maps in MNI space. \
+The package is intended to be used with 3D brain images that are in *standard space*.\
+For example, Nifti fMRI brain maps in MNI or Talairach space.
+However, in other fields it may be defined differently.\
-At the group level, the functions in the  ``similarity`` module calculate the similarity between two 3D Nifti images using Dice or Jaccard \
+At the group level (this doesnt *have* to be solely used for group level maps, but the common option), the functions in the  ``similarity`` module calculate the similarity between two 3D Nifti images using Dice or Jaccard \
 similarity coefficients, or tetrachoric or spearman correlation.
 In addition to calculating the similarity between two NifTi images \
 a `pairwise_similarity` option is available to calculate pairwise similarity coefficients across a list of \
 3D Nifti images and return a list of coefficients with associated image labels.
+The latter option is in efficient way to extract \
+similarity metrics across your list of images in a single shot.

 At the individual level, the functions in the ``brain_icc`` module calculate intraclass correlations.
 For description of different ICCs and their calculations, \
 see discussion in `Liljequist et al., 2019 <https://www.doi.org/10.1371/journal.pone.0219854>`_.
 In this package, you have the option to \